KimJongTrill/Teruvia/AGT.md

 Description

 The High Vekz is the title of the ruler of the Vekzian Dominion.
 A spiritual successor chosen by the current High Vekz, whom was chosen by the previous.
-Those that show affinity for the gifts of the High Vekz are sent to Tal'Dorei to join the Mercer Academy where they learn the rites and rituals related to the High Vekz and their traditions, although only one is chosen they can be chosen at anytime as the High Vekz will know when their successor is ready.
+Those that show affinity for the gifts of the High Vekz are sent to Tal'Dorei to join the Mercer Academy where they learn the rites and rituals related to the High Vekz and their traditions, although only one is chosen they can be chosen at anytime, as the High Vekz will know when their successor is ready.
 Those that are unchosen are still set up to be the leaders of their communities.

+The Veks are a neat and tidy people known to not be seen with nary a hair out of place.
+Let you in on a secret, they made us put the clothes in the bag so the adventurers always looked presentable.
+Most of them are kinda stuck up but that's likely due to them finding much outsiders are concerned with trivial as they have almost triple the lifespan of the other races whom all live to 80/100 while the average fey touched creatures found here are known to regularly reach 240 to almost 300.

 <img src='https://www.gmbinder.com/images/El3eL3q.png' style='position:absolute;top:250px;left:8px;width:800px' />